Shardcached/shardcached/README.md

 num_workers = 50                               ; Number of shardcache workers (optional, defaults to '10')
-evict_on_delete = yes                          ; Evict on delete (optional, defaults to 'yes') use_persistent_connections = yes               ; Use persistent connections instead of creating a new connection
+evict_on_delete = yes                          ; Evict on delete (optional, defaults to 'yes') use_persistent_connections = yes               ; Use persistent connections instead of creating a new connection force_caching = no                             ; Always cache remote items instead of applying a 10% chance (optional, defaults to 'no')
-                                               ; for each command sent to peers tcp_timeout = 0                                ; Set the tcp timeout for all the outgoing connections ; (if set to 0 or omitted the libshardcache default timeout will be used) secret = default                               ; Shared secret used for message signing (optional, defaults to 'default')
+                                               ; for each command sent to peers tcp_timeout = 0                                ; Set the tcp timeout for all the outgoing connections ; (optional, a 0 value will make libshardcache use the compile-time default) ; (if set to 0 or omitted the libshardcache default timeout will be used) lazy_expiration = no                           ; Enable lazy expiration (optional, defaults to 'no') expire_time = 0                                ; Sets the global expiration time for cached items (optional, defaults to 0, items will never expire
+                                               ; and will be removed from the cache only if explicitly/naturally evicted) iomux_run_timeout_low = 0                      ; Sets the low timeout (in microsecs) which will be passed to iomux_run() calls
+                                               ; by both the serving workers and the async reader ; (optional, a 0 value will make libshardcache use the compile-time default) iomux_run_timeout_high = 0                     ; Sets the high timeout (in microsecs) which will be passed to iomux_run() calls
+                                               ; by both the listener and the expirer ; (optional, a 0 value will make libshardcache use the compile-time default) secret = default                               ; Shared secret used for message signing (optional, defaults to 'default')

 [http]